-11 normal-hearing Japanese subjects (22-40 years, mean 28.1 \pm 6.4) participated.
-100 Japanese mono-syllable recorded with a female voice were taken from a commercially available database (NTT-AT FW03).
+11 normal-hearing Japanese subjects (22-40 years, mean 28.1 ± 6.4) participated.
+100 Japanese mono-syllable recorded with a female voice were taken from a commercially available database (NTT-AT FW03) were presented by the both AM methods.
+In the DSB-TC stimuli, speech sounds were low-pass filtered at 1, 4, or 8 kHz.
 The intensities of both BCU speech were set at the most clearly perceived level for each subject.
 Confusion matrices were obtained using the results of the tests.